CtByte/dotfiles/Linux/Arch/ArchInstall.md

 	```
 	ip a  # to check network interfaces
 	```
-- Use the `archinstall` command to start the guided installer:
+- Start the guided installer:
 	```
 	archinstall
 	```